hugohadfield/GAonline/README.md

 The project is intentionally fairly barebones, although help on improving the interface would be very appreciated.

-# The flask server can be started by running
+# Running the server
-python main.py
+The flask server can be started by running: python main.py

 # NB.